5 Days of Multi-Sport Activities

 We highly recommend you protect your investment by insuring your deposit and balance.
 Learn more.

 Ideal for families or even the most intrepid adventurers, Bear Camp has it all.
-Just a one-hour flight from Vancouver or Whistler, Bear Camp is literally worlds apart.
 We offer authentic wilderness experiences for hiking, kayaking, mountain biking, fishing, stand up paddle boarding, boating, and wildlife viewing paired with incredible scenery, great food and wonderful hospitality.

 To say Bear Camp is a unique accommodation experience is an understatement.
 Bear Camp is place where people and bears can interact and live harmoniously.
-With 20-25 resident grizzly bears during summer and another 80-100 grizzlies coming to visit in autumn to feed on spawning salmon, we built the camp on stilts.
+With 20-25 resident grizzly bears during summer and 80-100 grizzlies in autumn feeding on spawning salmon, we built the camp on stilts.
 Your waterfront tents are elevated, spacious, comfortable and serve as wildlife viewing platforms.
 Some call it “glamping” but we say it’s like an African safari experience with a Canadian twist!

 While you are here, you can pick and choose your activities on a day-by-day basis.
 Adventure by day, comfort by night – in a cozy bed, hot showers and chef-prepared meals – makes reaching this wild west frontier even more desirable.
 Our all-inclusive packages are 5 days, but you will be challenged to do it all as we kayak on a 55-mile long lake surrounded by snow-capped peaks, hike into the alpine with trusted guide, canoe or SUP on a crystal clear river, cast a line for record trout, photograph a grizzly feeding on salmon, take a scenic raft or drift boat ride, challenge some fun whitewater in an inflatable kayak or explore the region by mountain bike (undulating terrain or screaming single track) – the choice is yours.
 Some might say “the sky is the limit” but there’s even optional heli hiking to places unimaginable!